andrewtiu33/image-serv/README.md

 This microservice can be used to get the url's of the first 15 images returned by a query on Bing.

 # Connecting:
 This microservice uses a socket pipeline.
 It is intended to be run locally.
 Your client program's socket must connect to the microservice's host and port.
+Make sure to have the server file in the same directory as your client.

 # Request format